koenigbs18/rust-umod-plugins/README.md

 # rust-umod-plugins
-Plugins developed for the umod Rust API
+This repository contains plugins developed for the [umod Rust Unity API](https://umod.org/)

+Respective plugin documentation may be found inside the repos docs folder